DevCrew-io/firebase-utils-ios/README.md

 ## Usage

-The FirebaseServices framework provides the following services:
+The FirebaseServices package provides the following services:

 ### FirestoreService